Reverse Engineering Human Preferences with Reinforcement Learning: Experiments

 \subsection{Baselines}

-We compare the evaluation scores assigned to candidate-LLMs attacked with the preamble generator with those given to candidates that have not been attacked.
+We compare the evaluation scores assigned to candidate-LLMs attacked with the preamble generator with those given to unattacked candidates.
 Additionally, we compare against existing methods that exploit vulnerabilities in the LLM-as-a-judge framework to artificially boost their evaluation scores.
 We describe these additional baselines below.
-Note that all of them modify responses pre-generated using the non-attacked model. \paragraph{Verbosity bias attack.} We ask the candidate-LLM to increase the length of a pre-generated response.
+Note that all of them modify pre-generated responses from the unattacked model. \paragraph{Verbosity bias attack.} We ask the candidate-LLM to increase the length of a pre-generated response.
 To this end, we use the prompt designed by \cite{ye2024justiceprejudicequantifyingbiases} to lengthen the response without necessarily improving its quality. \paragraph{Bandwagon-effect bias attack.} We append to each pre-generated response a text sequence stating that a high percentage of people think that response should be awarded the highest rating.
 Consistent with \cite{ye2024justiceprejudicequantifyingbiases}, we randomly choose percentages between $60\%$ and $90\%$. \paragraph{Authority bias attack.} Using the same prompting strategy as \cite{ye2024justiceprejudicequantifyingbiases}, we ask the candidate-LLM to invent a plausible book source for a pre-generated response, given a citation template.
 The citation is then appended to the response to increase its perceived authority. \paragraph{Refinement-aware bias attack.} Given a pre-generated response, we have the candidate-LLM polish it using the refinement prompt in \cite{ye2024justiceprejudicequantifyingbiases}.
-The judge is then presented with the original response, followed by the refinement prompt and the new, polished response. \paragraph{Universal adversarial attack.} We append to each pre-generated response the universal adversarial attack phrase in \cite{raina-etal-2024-llm}, learned for absolute assessment when attacking the Topical-Chat \cite{gopalakrishnan2019topical} overall score.
-Similarly to UltraFeedback and MT-Bench, Topical-Chat encompasses a wide range of topics.
-Additionally, the questions in Topical-Chat are multi-turn as in MT-Bench.
+The judge is then presented with the original response, followed by the refinement prompt and the new, polished response. \paragraph{Universal adversarial attack.} We append to each pre-generated response the universal adversarial attack phrase from \cite{raina-etal-2024-llm}, learned for absolute assessment when attacking the Topical-Chat \cite{gopalakrishnan2019topical} overall score.
+Like UltraFeedback and MT-Bench, Topical-Chat encompasses a wide range of topics and features multi-turn questions similar to those in MT-Bench.
 Note that learning a new universal phrase on our UltraFeedback training set is computationally infeasible: for $n$ training samples, the exhaustive search method in \cite{raina-etal-2024-llm} computed over the 20k-word vocabulary makes $20000 \times 4 \times n$ calls to the judge-LLM.
 In our case, that would equal $4 \times 10^9$ inference calls.